Secure & Confidential

 Proving fraud in a real estate transaction can be an uphill battle.
 It is almost always necessary to work with California real estate lawyers to straighten things out.

-When a real estate transaction occurs under false pretenses, this is categorized as fraud.
+When a real estate transaction occurs under pretenses, this is categorized as fraud.
 Fraud can take several forms.
 For instance, offering misleading or misrepresenting information about the property.
 Also, failing to disclose damage to the structural integrity of the property can be considered fraud.
 The California Attorney General urges you to report any person or interest if you believe they have engaged in fraudulent activity.
 You can make such a report with the California Department of Real Estate.

 Boundary Lines